shautvast/beejava/README.md

 compiles java 'opcode' to bytecode.

 What is 'opcode'?

 The goal of the project is to let developers use a simplified version of standard java opcodes.
-For instance: instead of having to choose between INVOKE_SPECIAL, INVOKE_VIRTUAL, INVOKE_DYNAMIC and INVOKE_INTERFACE, developers can just write INVOKE and the compiler will figure out the correct version to put in the class file.
+For instance: instead of having to choose between INVOKE_SPECIAL, INVOKE_VIRTUAL, INVOKE_DYNAMIC and INVOKE_INTERFACE, developers can just write INVOKE and the compiler will figure out the correct instruction to put in the class file.

 project status: early stage
 * At this moment a complete compile cycle is guaranteed (unittested) for a really simple class.